grafana/mimir/docs/sources/operating-grafana-mimir/configure-ha-deduplication.md

 timeout ensures that too much data is not dropped before failover to the other replica.

 > **Note:** In a scenario where the default scrape period is 15 seconds, and the timeouts in Grafana Mimir are set to the default values,
 > when a leader-election failover occurs, you'll likely only lose a single scrape of data.
-For any rate query, make the rate window
+For any query using the `rate()` function, make the rate time interval
 > at least four times that of the scrape period to account for any of these failover scenarios.
 > For example with the default scrape period of 15 seconds, calculate rates longer than at least 1-minute intervals.